Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 <!-- prettier-ignore-end -->

-Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016] give a correspondence between stick tangle trees (stick with a single free bond) and Conway's rational tangles [@conwayEnumerationKnotsLinks1970].
+Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016] give a correspondence between stick tangle trees (a stick with a single free bond) and Conway's rational tangles [@conwayEnumerationKnotsLinks1970].
 An example of the correspondence can be seen in
 @wpt-construc-fig-rat.